-Once of the primary reasons for network issues in TOTAL is that the server is no longer accessible on the network.
-The quickest and easiest way to fix this is to reboot your server.
+One of the primary reasons for network issues in TOTAL is that the server and/or workstations are no longer accessible on the network.
+The quickest and easiest way to fix this is to reboot your server and your workstations.
 This also addresses other potential issues, such as TOTAL's SQL server not being started, or TOTAL processes being stuck in memory.
-Simply follow the manufacturer instructions for rebooting your server, and try again once it has booted back up.
+Simply follow the manufacturer instructions for rebooting your server and workstations, and try again once they boot back up.

 Another way to troubleshoot network issues is to reboot your modem and router.
 Typically, the easiest way to reboot both the modem and router is to unplug the power cords from the back of each device, wait 30 seconds, and then plug them back in.
 Once all of the lights on the front of the modem and router have stabilized, they're back up and running.

 After rebooting your modem and router, your network should now resume normal functionality.
 If it doesn't, or if you continue to encounter connectivity issues, contact your Internet Service Provider or a local technician for further assistance.